AllenZoo/Scheduler/README.md

 ### Built with

 Front-end: HTML, CSS, JavaScript, React.js.

 Back-end: Node.js Express framework, MySQL database.

 ### What I learned

+- Using Node.js and connecting to a database.
+- Cool CSS styling with React (navbar) :)
+- Using React Routers to navigate between pages.

 ### Continued development

+- Currently working on implementing Goals page.
+- Working on improving algorithm for generating schedule.

 ### Useful resources